-A BRIEF HISTORY OF CHRISTIANITY IN PORTSMOUTH, ENGLAND
+A BRIEF HISTORY OF CHURCHES IN PORTSMOUTH, ENGLAND

 By Tim Lambert

-The building which is now the Garrison Church was built in 1212.
+The building we now call the Garrison Church was built in 1212.
 It was called the Domus Dei (house of God) and was a hostel for the sick where monks looked after them as best they could.
-Also pilgrims came from Europe on their way to visit the shrine of St Swithun in Winchester.
+Also, pilgrims came from Europe on their way to visit the shrine of St Swithun in Winchester.
 Some came via Portsmouth and they could stay the night in the Domus Day.

 In 1450 the Bishop of Chichester was murdered in Portsmouth.
 Sailors in the town had not been paid for a long time.
-According to one account he bishop brought some money but not enough to pay the sailors all they were owed.
+According to one account, the bishop brought some money but not enough to pay the sailors all they were owed.
 (In another account he decided to fine them all for misbehaving in church).
-At any rate when the sailors found out they were enraged.
-The Bishop was in the the Domus Dei (the 'hospital' for poor and sick people).
+At any rate, when the sailors found out they were enraged.
+The Bishop was in the Domus Dei (the 'hospital' for poor and sick people).
 A mob dragged him out and stabbed him to death.
-For this crime the whole town of Portsmouth was placed under an interdict.
+For this crime, the whole town of Portsmouth was placed under an interdict.
 This meant that mass could not be heard in the town and no other sacraments could be performed.
-This lasted until 1508.
+It lasted until 1508.

 In the 16th century the Reformation swept England.
 Henry VIII closed the monasteries but made few changes in doctrine.
 In 1540 he turned the Domus Dei into an armoury where weapons were stored.
-Later it was part of the governor's residence.
+Later it became of the governor's residence.
 The Domus Dei became the Garrison Church in 1767.

 By law everyone was supposed to belong to the Church of England but in the 17th century some people called separatists formed their own congregations.
-Among them were Baptists.
 There were Baptists in Portsmouth by the 1640s.
-At first they had to meet in secret.
+At first, they had to meet in secret.
 They faced persecution until 1689.
 The first Baptist Church in Portsmouth was built in Portsea in 1704 (it was destroyed by bombing in World War II).